yuanlinping/yuanlinping.github.io/index.md

 <div class="columns" markdown="1">
 <div class="intro" markdown="1">
-Aiming to explore more unknowns and challenge myself, I shifted my interests to AR/VR and have been exploring the intersection of visualization, HCI, and AR/VR since 2020 summer.
+Aiming to explore more unknowns and challenge myself, I shifted my interests to AR/VR and have been exploring the intersection of AR/VR, HCI, and visualization since 2020 summer.
 Currently, I am a core member of [VisLab AR/VR Team](http://vis.cse.ust.hk/groups/xr-vis/).
 My ongoing research projects aim to build an AR/VR-enhanced campus and enrich HKUST members' living experience with AR/VR techniques and applications.
 </div>
 </div>